hetida/hetida-designer/docs/cleanup.md

-# Purge your Database: Clean Up the Components and Transformations
+# Clean Up the Components and Transformations in the Database

 There are cleanup options of varying scope: